-111. PINTREST - Go to Pintrest and search for "Photo Crafts."
-Submit your creation using Pintrest directions.
+- 111. PINTEREST Go to Pinterest and search for "Photo Crafts."
+Submit your creation using Pinterest directions.
 Directions must be included with the entry.
-A personal photo must be in the project.
-112. Photography Coffee Table Book | Your photos made into a custom photo book.
+A personal photo must be in the project. - 112.
+Photography Coffee Table Book | Your photos made into a custom photo book. - 113: Fair Theme: A creative photo of your interpretation of the theme..